ajfisher/jsiot-workshop-slides/slides.md

 ---

-## Exercise 3: data acquisition (30 mins)
+## Ex 3: Data Acquisition

-- outline - connect a sensor to the web
-  - data
-  - destination
-- discuss egs - light and temperature sensors using phant
-- walk through example of temperature sensor and logging data and visualising it.
+// examples

+Notes:

+Okay, now we're going to flip the focus around and look at how we connect a thing and push data to the internet.
+Obviously a huge part of IoT is getting data out of the environment.

+---

+### Ex 3: Examples

+* Light
+* Temperature

+Notes:

+So in this case we have two examples, the light sensor records data and pushes it out to a visualisation in realtime using D3.

+The temperature sensor uses a nodejs library called phant which records data for retrieval later.

+Again, jump into the examples and there's circuit diagrams and code examples in the folders.

 ---